Let's Fix This Country

 The near death experience of Knight Capital was only the latest in a series of improvised explosive devices that have rocked the markets and caused individual investors, some believe, to run for cover rather than continue investing in stocks.
 Inadequately tested software ran wild for a full 45 minutes at Knight, causing a $400 million loss for a firm that accounted for fully 11% of all trading in the first half of the year.

-In March a software glitch at BATS Global Markets, the nation’s third largest exchange, buffeted the markets by disrupting trading for a sector
+In March a software glitch at BATS Global Markets, the nation’s third largest exchange, buffeted the markets by disrupting trading for a sector of the alphabet that included BATS itself, blocking trading in the firm’s own stock on the day it went public.

 And then there was high-frequency trader Infinium Capital Management in February 2010.
 Much like at Knight, software algorithms were put online a day after they were written after testing of only a couple of hours.
 In three seconds 6,767 orders to buy light sweet crude oil futures were pumped into the New York Mercantile Exchange, roiling the futures market.